 Again, I cannot say for sure whether the writers of the standard don’t understand the mathematics well enough, and it would be pointlessly arrogant to imply my own superiority.
 I hate to think it’s a bureaucracy issue, and that the designers felt the only progress they could make was to emphasize modeling as well as they did.
 If this is the truth then it is a sad one, because where I and many of the teachers sit, our country is stuck with the results.

-What don’t need more compartmentalization by subject and grade.
+We don’t need more compartmentalization by subject and grade.
 We do need a recognition of the deep critical thinking skills we want to teach.
 “Abstract reasoning” is not a specific enough goal to warrant policy.
 We need to admit to our teachers and our students exactly what we’re trying to get them to learn.
 And then we can organize education based on increasingly sophisticated applications of those ideas, to thinking about shapes, numbers, modeling, to whatever you want.
 Then students won’t forget about counting as “matching” after kindergarten ends, or only consider approximations related to irrational numbers.
 They will instead see these ideas blossom over time into the mental Swiss Army knives that they are.
 And they will use these ideas as a foundation to acquire whatever factual knowledge they might need to succeed in their careers.